Skip to content

 Provinces196 Provincial Municipalities according to INEI

-Districts1,696 District Municipalities according to INEI directory 2026
+District Municipalities1,696 according to INEI directory 2026

 Special CasesLima Metropolitana and Callao

-Why this Division is Important
+Why This Division Is Important

-The Three Main Administrative Levels
+The Three Most Important Administrative Levels

-For PeruMagazin, this classification is particularly important because almost all travel and cultural topics are located within a specific administrative unit.
+For PeruMagazin, this classification is important because almost all travel and cultural topics are located within a specific administrative unit.
 Lima, Cusco, Arequipa, or Huaraz are not just places on a map.
 They each belong to an administrative structure.

 Regions and Departments

 Peru is often described as having 24 departments and the Constitutional Province of Callao.
 Politically, these units work with regional governments.
-The INEI directory lists 25 regional governments.
+The INEI 2026 directory lists 25 regional governments.

-Region / Area Capital Known for
+Region / Area Capital Known For

-Amazonas Chachapoyas Kuelap, cloud forest and northern Andes
+Amazonas Chachapoyas Kuelap, cloud forest, and northern Andes

 Ancash Huaraz Cordillera Blanca and Huascarán National Park